-At secondary school I played a lot of hockey and netball alongside cross country running and track and field, although I was a much better track athlete than field, throwing and jumping is definitely not my forte!
-I joined my local running club, Bourne Town Harriers and Bourne Hockey club so I could participate outside of school too.
+At secondary school, I played a lot of hockey and netball alongside cross country running and track and field.
+I joined my local running club, Bourne Town Harriers, and Bourne Hockey club so I could participate outside of school too.
 Sports day was definitely my favourite day at school!

 Despite my love of running, my main sport was hockey and I continued to play throughout university.
 I played for Hull University 1st XI and even had a game for the men's 2nd XI because they were short of a player one week!
 I played in the BUSA university league and both Humberside and Yorkshire hockey leagues.
 Throughout my 4 years at university I didn't do a lot of running, once or twice a week for hockey fitness but nothing serious.

 Through these running races, in August 2014 became friends with a fellow runner, Abi Schofield.
 We started running together and talking about the different training we were doing.
 Abi told me about cycling and triathlons.
-As an ex swimmer, triathlon seemed a logical step for Abi, as an awful swimmer, duathlons seemed a logical step for me.
+As an ex-swimmer, triathlon seemed a logical step for Abi, and as an awful swimmer, duathlons seemed a logical step for me.

 Adamant that I didn't want to do the standard distance again, I entered a race 2 weeks later at Clumber Park.
-This was another qualifier for the world champs, I finished 4th overall and secured a place in the sprint team!
+This was another qualifier for the world champs in which I finished 4th overall and secured a place in the sprint team!
 I then spent the summer training and racing to prepare myself for Adelaide.

-In October I raced at the world champs in Adelaide and finished in the top 20 overall and won my age group.
+In October 2015 I raced at the world champs in Adelaide and finished in the top 20 overall and won my age group.
 I couldn't believe it!
 My first race for GB AG and I had won!
-I was just annoyed I hadn't taken the sport up earlier.
+I was just annoyed I hadn't taken up the sport earlier.

-After another winter of training it was becoming clear that cycling was rapidly becoming my strength, coming from a running background I always expected the run to stay as my strength but I feel so comfortable and relaxed on the bike that as time has gone on I find myself enjoying the training on the bike more and subsequently I think I subconsciously put more into it.
+After another winter of training, it was becoming clear that cycling was rapidly becoming my strength.
+Coming from a running background, I always expected the run to stay as my strength, but I feel so comfortable and relaxed on the bike that as time has gone on I find myself enjoying the training on the bike more and I subconsciously put more into it.

-At the start of this year I decided I wanted to step back up to the standard distance and really give it a proper go.
-I had qualified for the European champs in the previous year, meaning I was doing the sprint race, so I still needed to keep some speed, but my main focus was on endurance.
+At the start of this year, I decided I wanted to step back up to the standard distance and really give it a proper go.
+I qualified for the European Championships last year, meaning I was doing the sprint race, so I still needed to keep some speed, but my main focus was on endurance.

-I needed to race the qualifiers at the start of the year to be able to race in the standard distance at this year's world champs.
-I was First Lady home in the first 2 and 3rd lady home in the third race winning my age group in all of the races and also winning the age group British champs in the process.
+I needed to race the standard distance qualifiers at the start of the year to be able to race in the standard distance at this year's world champs.
+I was first lady home in the first 2 races and 3rd lady home in the third race winning my age group in all of the races and also winning the age group British champs in the process.

 So I had qualified for this year world champs at the standard distance, the next challenge was the European champs, but I was racing the sprint distance.
 I went to Germany for the race and came 2nd overall and 2nd in my age group.
 I was so happy!
 Another medal!
 This race was also my 6th race in 12 weeks so I was knackered and ready for a rest.